 A study of the elements of melody and harmony.
 Special emphasis is placed on music notation fundamentals, reading, writing, and aural skills.
 This course is intended for students seeking a degree in music; however, others may enroll with consent of instructor.
+2 lecture hours, 4 lab hours and aural skills.
 2 lecture hours, 4 lab hours

-MUS 132 Music Theory/Ear Training II Prerequisite: MUS 131

-Continuation of Music Theory I. Study of the harmonic and melodic practices of the 18th and 19th centuries.
-Emphasis will be placed on analysis, harmonization, and aural skills.
-2 lecture hours, 4 lab hours
+MUS 132 4 cr. hrs.
+Music Theory/Ear Training II Prerequisite: MUS 131 Continuation of Music Theory I. Study of the harmonic and melodic practices of the 18th and 19th centuries.
+Emphasis will be placed on analysis, harmonization,